 And if you lose your key, no problem – it comes with three of them, and Oxford offer their own key replacement service if need be, too.

 - Size: 6.0” x 3.25” (15.3 cm x 8.3 cm)

 With this bright yellow mini bike D-lock (rated 10/10 on Kryptonite’s security scale), your unattended bike could hardly be in safer hands, thanks mainly to its highest security, disc-style cylinder, which is pick and drill-resistant.

-Its double deadbolt design offers extra protection from twist attacks, while its 18mm hardened steel shackle provides some serious beef.
+The double deadbolt design of this Sold Secure Diamond lock offers extra protection from twist attacks, while its 18mm hardened steel shackle provides some serious beef.
 A patented steel sleeve only enhances its security levels, too.

 A chunky Kryptonite D-lock which suits both male and female bikes, don’t be fooled by its seemingly smaller design – it’ll be almost impossible to break through this.